Legislative violence: Brazil

-On 4 December 1963, the father of future president Fernando Collor and senator for Alagoas, Arnon de Melo, fired three shots with a .38 caliber revolver against Silvestre Péricles, Senator for Alagoas and Melo's political opponent, who had been threatening him with death.
+On 4 December 1963, the father of future president Fernando Collor de Mello and senator for Alagoas, Arnon de Melo, fired three shots with a .38 caliber revolver against Silvestre Péricles, Senator for Alagoas and Melo's political opponent, who had been threatening him with death.
 Pericles escaped from the shots, but two bullets hit the senator for Acre, José Kairala, hitting his abdomen.
 Kairala was quickly taken to a hospital in Brasília, but later died.
 Arnon de Melo remained in prison until July 1964, when he was acquitted by the Jury Court of Brasília, on the grounds that he had acted in self-defense.

 Canada

 4 February 1997

 Reform MP Darrel Stinson from British Columbia challenged Liberal MP John Cannis from Ontario, who had just moments prior heckled him and called him "racist" and hurled additional insults at him.
 He then proceeded to cross the floor but was intervened by fellow caucus Members and the Speaker called for Order.